Classification criteria

 Series publications and conferences are divided by discipline among the Panels so that the responsibility for the evaluation of each publication channel is carried by one Panel only.
 Instead, the evaluations of all book publishers and certain multidisciplinary journals (e.g. Nature, Science, PNAS) are made by all Panels.

 When evaluating publication channels, the Panels consider the publication practices typical of their research fields, the current appreciation enjoyed by the respective channels within the scientific community as well as the equal presence of various disciplines in the higher quality levels.
-Levels 2 and 3 have quotas for each Panel.
-To support their work, the Panellists can utilise a number of different impact indicators and indexing data, as well as data on the levels awarded in the corresponding Norwegian and Danish systems.
-The Panellists are also instructed to consult their background communities, especially during the re-evaluation of levels 2 and 3.
+Level 2 have quotas for each Panel.
+To support their work, the Panellists can utilise a number of different impact indicators and indexing data, as well as data on the levels awarded in the corresponding Norwegian system.
+The Panellists are also instructed to consult their background communities, especially during the re-evaluation of level 2.

 Level category criteria